Teddybears (TV series): History

 Teddybears is based on Susanna Gretz and Alison Sage's teddy bear books, the first of which was published almost 30 years before the TV programme's creation.
 Teddybear's inaugural season began on 5 January 1998.

 A 1999 article in the Bristol Post said Teddybears "have become a huge hit with young viewers", having captured 64% of the target audience.
 Link Licensing, a United News & Media spinoff, began making toys, books, and other merchandising several months before the programme's debut.
 Rights and merchandising company ProVen Private Equity has from Link Licensing the rights to make Teddybears products.
 In 2000, Link Licensing sold the rights to Teddybears to the TV network Trio which bought 26 episodes.

 Comparison with Teletubbies

 The producers of Teddybears asserted that Teddybears is not an immediate rival of Teletubbies; the Daily Record considers it a rival.
 The Daily Record noted that the two TV series have several parallels.
 Whereas the Teddybears eat "hot cross buns, honey, pancakes, jelly and ice cream", the Teletubbies eat "tubby toast and tubby custard".
 The Teddybears sing The Teddybear Song while the Teletubbies sing Teletubbies say "Eh-oh!".
+The Teddybears aired on CITV while The Teletubbies aired on BBC.
 A difference between the two TV series is that Teddybears's intended audience is older children.

 The shows' similarities sparked "intense" coverage by the media.
 Newspapers and TV shows requested interviews with the teddybears, who all appeared on Richard and Judy's This Morning.